 Barcelona last February, Sunday morning sunshine.
 The rustle of bright pink pompoms that Julia K brought all the way from Texas, cheering on our marathon heroines.
 I’ll cart those pompoms to every race now ’til they fall apart.

 A year ago this Sunday, our living room here in Inverness.
 Clare scratched Neighbour Cat behind the ears in a magical spot that made her collapse into a happy pile of purrs.
 Gareth has got the move down pat, but I can’t bloody do it!
-And of course he won’t show me how.
-I think he likes being custodian of the Clare Technique.
+And of course, he won’t show me how.
+I think he likes being the custodian of the Clare Technique.

 Our geeky conversations on the joys of organising and spreadsheets and lists and stationery and the art of packing light.
 Texts before each U&R meetup about what colour we were painting our toenails.
-The ongoing discussion about the search for the perfect cross body travel bag.
+The ongoing discussion about the search for the perfect cross-body travel bag.
 Light enough to walk around a city all day, but stylish enough not to look like a tourist.
 It’s very important stuff!

 I loved Clare’s kindness and compassion.
 If anyone was going through a difficult time, inevitably the perfect card would pop through the door, with just the right words inside to bring a smile and sense of perspective.

 Then when faced with her own illness, she was matter-of-fact, dignified; honest about her fears.
 Quietly courageous.
 Hopeful.

 I used to hear the phrase they lived life to the full and thought it meant daredevil stuff like bungee jumping or swimming with sharks.
 But now it makes me think of Clare.
 The way she filled her life, with purpose and intent.
 Fully present.

 Clare… I’m forever grateful for all the random internet clicks that happened for our paths to cross.
 And more grateful than ever for my treasured U&R friends and the crazy, precious bond forged over our keyboards.